Pure Bred Poodle: The Only Dog That Cannot Be Doodled

 Why Do Standard Poodles Have These Behaviour Problems?

-Your Standard Poodle isn't being difficult.
-Now they exist in three sizes (Standard, Miniature, Toy) with Standards closest to the original working dog.
-They're used for everything from service work to show, but most are companions.
+Now existing in three sizes (Standard, Miniature, Toy), Standards are closest to the original working dog.
+Used for everything from service work to show, most are companions.
+Their working intelligence remains extremely strong.
+They need jobs for mental stimulation.

 Problem 1: Excessive Barking & Alert Behaviour